top of page

 The goal of this profound healing and medicine system is to:

-prevent imbalance and disease
+• prevent imbalance and disease

-cure imbalance and disease
+• cure imbalance and disease

-finding & fulfilling one’s unique purpose
+• finding & fulfilling one’s unique purpose

-Consciousness expansion to reach one’s full Divine potential
+• Consciousness expansion to reach one’s full Divine potential

 4. Is Ayurveda a Medicine System?

-Optimal health is achieved when Physical Body, Mental Body and Spirit and its social environment are in true harmony with each other and in alignment with Nature and Natural Cycles like Day& Night cycles, Seasonal Cycles and Life time Cycles.
+Optimal health is achieved when Physical Body, Mental Body and Spirit and its social environment are in true harmony with each other and in alignment with Nature and its' Cycles like Day& Night cycles, Seasonal Cycles and Life time Cycles.

-The following branches of medicine were already practiced approx. 5000 years ago and compiled as scriptures of eight parts, belonging to the Ancient Seers.The Great Rishis established the Traditional Indian Medicine system:
+The following branches of medicine were already practiced approximately.
+5000 years ago, and were compiled as scriptures of eight parts.
+The knowledge and insight derived by the Ancient Seers, or better said - 'The Great Rishis' established the Traditional Indian Medicine system:

 § Kaya Chikitsa (General Medicine)

-§ Bala Chikitsa (Pediatrics)
+§ Bala Chikitsa (Paediatrics)

 § Graha Chikitsa (Psychiatry)